 2.1 Conditional Blocks Using if

-Conditional blocks in Python allow the execution of specific code based on whether a condition is True
+Conditional blocks in Python allow the execution of specific code based on whether a condition is True or False.
+The if statement is used to evaluate a condition.

 Syntax: